dragonfire535/xiao/README.md

 * **3000-years:** Draws a user's avatar over Pokémon's "It's been 3000 years" meme.
 * **avatar-fusion:** Draws a a user's avatar over a user's avatar.
+* **beautiful:** Draws a user's avatar over Gravity Falls' "Oh, this?
+This is beautiful." meme.
 * **bob-ross:** Draws a user's avatar over Bob Ross' canvas.
 * **challenger:** Draws a user's avatar over Super Smash Bros.'s "Challenger Approaching" screen.
 * **dexter:** Draws a user's avatar over the screen of Dexter from Pokémon.